eigenbooks/bayes-missing-manual/book/appendix-theory.md

 \hat{F}(x) = \sum_{t_k \leq x} p(t_k)
 $$

 {numref}`fig-A-B-CDF-ratio` shows the empirical CDF from the Monte Carlo simulation.
 This plot can make reasoning about the relative merits of each variant easier.
 Reading off the plot for a ratio of 1.0, the ECDF is roughly 0.5.
 This implies that about half of the cumulative probability mass is less than a ratio of 1.0 and the other half is above 1.0.
-Technically it is a {glue:text}`b_superior:2.2f`% to {glue:text}`a_superior:2.2f`% split, but that might change if we ran more samples in the Monte Carlo simulation.
+Technically it is a {glue:text}`b_superior:2.2f`% to {glue:text}`a_superior:2.2f`% split, but that might change if we let the experiment run longer and used more data points.
 I would have been hard pressed to identify that from {numref}`fig-A-B-CDF-ratio` because the distribution is not symmetrical like a normal distribution.
 In practice this means that given the data that we have at this current time, there is no *practical* benefit to variant B over variant A. If we collected more data this might change, but currently changing the cover art to include sexy swimsuit models didn't have a significant effect on our estimated conversion rate.

 ```{glue:figure} A-B-CDF-ratio
 ---